clipped from www.nytimes.com

 Why is this same logic not on display here, in the Palestine/Israel conflict, especially by such eminent personalities as the head of the United Nations Fact-Finding Mission on the Gaza Conflict, Richard Goldstone?

+In the fighting in Gaza, all sides flouted that fundamental principle.
+Many civilians unnecessarily died and even more were seriously hurt.
+In Israel, three civilians were killed and hundreds wounded by rockets from Gaza fired by Hamas and other groups.
+Two Palestinian girls also lost their lives when these rockets misfired.
 In Gaza, hundreds of civilians died.
 They died from disproportionate attacks on legitimate military targets and from attacks on hospitals and other civilian structures.
 They died from precision weapons like missiles from aerial drones as well as from heavy artillery.
 Repeatedly, the Israel Defense Forces failed to adequately distinguish between combatants and civilians, as the laws of war strictly require.
+Failing to pursue justice for serious violations during the fighting will have a deeply corrosive effect on international justice, and reveal an unacceptable hypocrisy. |

 jueves, 17 de septiembre de 2009